Sin-oktavi/Superindo-management-project/README.md

 ## My Contribution
 As part of a 5-member team, I contributed to:
-- analyzing business requirements and operational issues,
+- analyzing business requirements and identifying operational challenges,
-- supporting database design and documentation,
+- supporting the design of database structure and data relationships,
-- reviewing data relationships and business process structure,
+- reviewing business process flows related to customer, transaction, and inventory data,
-- contributing to project reporting and presentation preparation.
+- assisting in project documentation, reporting, and presentation preparation.

-## Tools & Concepts Used
+## Tools Used
-- Database Design
-- ERD / Relational Schema
-- Database Normalization
+- **draw.io** – for creating ERD, flow diagrams, and database-related visuals
-- SQL concepts
+- **Oracle** – for database implementation and SQL query execution
-- Business Process Analysis
-- Documentation and Presentation
+- **Figma** – for supporting visual assets and presentation materials
+- **Google Docs** – for collaborative documentation and project reporting

 ## Repository Contents
 - Project report
 - Final presentation
-- Supporting project documentation

 ## Team Project Note
 This project was developed collaboratively by a team of 5 members as part of an academic database systems project.

-## My Contribution
-As part of a 5-member team, I contributed to:
-- analyzing business requirements and identifying operational challenges,
-- supporting the design of database structure and data relationships,
-- reviewing business process flows related to customer, transaction, and inventory data,
-- assisting in project documentation, reporting, and presentation preparation.